This post may contain affiliate links, review our disclosure policy for details

 More serious condition related to swollen feet during pregnancy?

-Yes, severe swollen feet may indicate other serious pregnancy condition like Pre-eclampsia or HELLP syndrome.
+Yes, severe painful swollen feet may indicate other serious pregnancy condition like Preeclampsia or HELLP syndrome.
 I am a survivor from it and let me tell you, that I did notice my feet being extremely swollen.
-Keep that in mind and contact your health provider if you feel something is wrong!
+Contact your health provider if you feel something is wrong for immediate medical attention!

 There are many ways that you can help reduce the swelling and I got your back girlfriend!

-I hope these tips will help ease your swollen feet, so you can no longer feel pain or be uncomfortable.
+I hope these home remedies tips will help ease your swollen feet, so you can no longer feel pain or be uncomfortable.

 4 helpful tips to help reduce swollen feet during pregnancy